 Everybody Loves Cash!

 Do you remember how excited you were as a child when you received money from family members on the holidays?
 You’d hide your money in a secret spot, and you knew it would be safe from anyone who would come into your room.
 I always kept my secret stash in one of those wind-up alarm clocks.
 The back came off, and it was a perfect place to hide my money.
 Now that I’m older and wiser, I now realize that that wasn’t such a great place to hide my money.
-I would have been devastated if the house caught on fire or if my mom cleaned out my room and threw away my clock.
+I would have been devastated if the house caught on fire or if my mom cleaned out my room and thrown away my clock.
 Devastated!

 Well, my clock isn’t the worst place you can hide your money.
 Oh lord no!
 There are some crazy places people have been known to hide their money — be it lottery winnings or just their rainy day savings.
 You’ll be a little surprised at some of the places people stash their cash.